benhook1013/space-game/DESIGN.md

 - Components mix in `HasGameRef<SpaceGame>` when they need game context.
 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
+- An `EnemySpawner` system releases groups of enemies at timed intervals.
+- Asteroids drop mineral pickups when destroyed.
+- The player mounts two weapons: an auto-firing mining laser that targets asteroids in range and a primary cannon that locks onto the nearest enemy.
 - Bullets, asteroids and enemies use small object pools to limit garbage collection, and unit tests verify pooled instances are reused.
 - The player loses health on collision with enemies or asteroids; the game ends